ISO 27001: what is it and why is it good for your cybersecurity strategy?

 Compliance with regulations is a prerequisite for ensuring compliance with a standard.
 In some countries, ISO 27001 requires companies to comply with information regulations in order to be certified.
 For example, they must comply with the General Data Protection Regulation (GDPR), among others.

 Labels are easier to obtain than regulations and standards, as public and private bodies are allowed to issue them.
 Labels are far less regulated than certifications and are not always taken very seriously.
-After all, a label is only as good as the organisation that issues it.
+After all, a label is only as good as the organization that issues it.

 In terms of cybersecurity, the National Cyber Security Centre (NCSC) created a new cybersecurity label for IoT devices.
 In this case, it is a label that comes from a governmental plan initiated in May 2019 to better secure IoT devices.